Fullerton Drug Crime Lawyer

 Taking the case to trial is not always in the defendant's best interest, and if the prosecution does not dismiss your case, a plea agreement may be negotiated.
 Attorney Goodman has a record of being able to negotiate alternatives to jail such as rehabilitation and counseling for drug crime defense clients in Fullerton and throughout Orange County.
 For certain specified drug offenses, a defendant may be eligible to participate in a DEJ (PC 1000) program, in which criminal proceedings are suspended for a prescribed time on the condition that the defendant completes an outpatient drug treatment program.
 Upon completion of the program, the case is dismissed.

 If you've been charged with a drug offense or with a crime relating to California's medical marijuana dispensary laws, contact Fullerton drug crime defense Attorney Jacqueline Goodman right away.
-With her knowledge gained as a Certified Specialist in Criminal Law, she is more prepared to take your case than most criminal defense attorneys in the country can claim.
+With her knowledge gained as a Certified Specialist in Criminal Law, she is more prepared to take your case than most drug crimes attorneys in the country can claim.
 After all, you deserve a fighter in your corner because sometimes bad things happen to good people, but they still deserve the right to defend themselves.